89-00142

 89-00142 transporting a MIG-21 in Iraq.

-During December 2003, 89-00142 transports a wrecked MIG-21 from a field location about 100 miles west of Baghdad.
-With security provided by an AH-64 Apache helicopter, it took two days to rig the load, and about 5 minutes to fly it to a local compound.
+December 2003: With security provided by an AH-64 Apache helicopter, it took two days to rig the load, and about 5 minutes to fly it to a local compound.

 The crew of 89-00142 during the MIG-21 transport mission.